tankred-saanum/smart_induction_heads/readme.md

 Here we classify a head as a context matching head if it has a latent context decodability $\ge0.85$

-### How do context matching heads inform
-Let's look more closely at a context matching head and an induction head that work in tandem.
-We

 ## Open questions
 ## Citation